SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     ![](images/calc-view.png)

-## Exercise 2.5 Create Analytic Privileges for your Calculation View
+## Exercise 2.7 Create Analytic Privileges for your Calculation View

 1. In the Getting Started wizard, select Create Analytic Privileges for your Calculation View and complete the steps.

-2. TODO @Volker, why does it suggest opening dbx here?
+2. TODO Volker, why does it suggest opening dbx here?

-## Exercise 2.6 Create a Database Role for the Analytic Privilege
+## Exercise 2.8 Create a Database Role for the Analytic Privilege

 1. In the Getting Started wizard, select Create a Database Role for the Analytic Privilege and complete the steps.

-2. TODO @Volker, what would be interesting to show when viewing the data of the calculation view?
+2. TODO Volker, what would be interesting to show when viewing the data of the calculation view?

-## Exercise 2.7 Create a Database Role for the Analytic Privilege
+## Exercise 2.9 Create a Database Role for the Analytic Privilege

 1. In the Getting Started wizard, select Create a Database Procedure File and complete the steps.